Highway 20 (Israel): Background

 Before the construction of the Ayalon Highway, all the major inter-city highways leading to Tel Aviv terminated in the outskirts of the city.
-This created major traffic congestion in the entry and exit points and made driving through the city difficult.
+This created major traffic congestion at the entry and exit points and made driving through the city difficult.
 Moreover, before the highway, Tel Aviv had two separate railway stations, one in the north and one in the south, which were not connected.
-Thus passengers wanting to travel to the South of the country could only do so from the southern station and those who wanted to travel to the North could only do so from the northern (Central) station.
-Even worse, trains from the northern part of the country could not travel to the southern part of the country without bypassing Tel Aviv from the east, making train travel in Israel very inefficient.
-Finally there was the problem of the Ayalon River, which went through parts of Tel Aviv and would sometimes cause flooding.
+Thus, passengers who wanted to travel to the South of the country could only do so from the southern station and those who wanted to travel to the North could only do so from the northern (Central) station.
+Even worse, trains from the northern part of the country could not travel to the southern part of the country without bypassing Tel Aviv from the east, making train travel in Israel challenging.
+Finally, there was the problem of the Ayalon River, which went through parts of Tel Aviv and would sometimes cause flooding.

 To solve these problems, as early as the 1950s, ideas were raised regarding using the route of the river as a transportation corridor, but it wasn't until the mid-1960s that the government began planning.
 In the 1970s a government-owned company, Ayalon Highways Ltd., was set up to construct the highway.
-The first phase included construction of a concrete channel for the Ayalon River to alleviate the flooding problem.
+The first phase included the construction of a concrete channel for the Ayalon River to alleviate the flooding problem.
 In 1982, the first section of the road opened, and, in 1991, the final section of the central part of the road was completed.
 This section connects Highway 1 in the south with Highway 5 and Highway 2 in the north through the very center of the Gush Dan metropolitan area.
 The Ayalon Railway section of the Coastal Railway and four stations were built in the center of the highway, which provided for the long-sought connection of Israel's railway network through Tel Aviv.

-In the early 1990s the construction of a southern section of the highway had started.
+In the early 1990s, the construction of a southern section of the highway had started.
 This section goes from Tel Aviv HaHagana railway station through the southern Tel Aviv suburbs of Holon, Bat Yam and Rishon LeZion and connects to Highway 4 north of Yavne.
 After the highway splits with the Ayalon River at Highway 1, it goes on the route of a road called Heyl HaShiryon Road (דרך חיל השריון, "The Armored Corps Road"), then on the route of Yigael Yadin Road until Wolfson Interchange, where it goes on the route of Yigal Allon Road (דרך יגאל אלון).

 Previously, the northern terminus of the road was in Herzliya, but in January 2019 it was extended further north to near the kibbutz of Shefayim, where it has another connection to Highway 2 built as part of the Route 531 construction project.